 Traveling on peak days almost ensures that you will encounter difficulties.
 The day before Thanksgiving is a miserable time to fly or drive anywhere.
 Crowded airports and congested roads greatly up your odds of experiencing some sort of mishap, including delayed flights and fender benders.
 Use up some vacation days and go early or convince your family to delay their celebration.
-Avoiding flights on those peak days will also help you save money if you can travel on the less busy days.

 Whether you choose a plane, train or automobile, your holiday travels will be less stressful if you pack light.
 Use a carry on bag and leave some outfit changes behind.
 Your flight will be much easier if you can avoid the baggage claim area, and your car trip will be more comfortable if the passengers have plenty of room.
 Train travel also benefits from bringing carry-on luggage alone.
 You don't want to be stuck searching for your bags at the train station.
 In all instances, do not bring gifts with you.
 Either stick to gift cards or ship the presents separately.